Ah, the Facebook Boost button… One of our favorite marketing tools and also one of the most misunderstood.

 How do I boost a Facebook post correctly?

-If you want an in-depth summary of best practices for boosting a Facebook post the right way, we have an entire blog dedicated that is guaranteed to take your boosts to the next level in only a few minutes, but in summary, make sure you do the following things:
+If you want an in-depth summary of best practices for boosting a Facebook post the right way, we have an entire blog dedicated to that which is guaranteed to take your boosts to the next level in only a few minutes, but in summary, make sure you do the following things:

 - Select the right objective: Whatever your goal is for your advertisement, make sure your objective is correct.